-We Don’t Know What This Is Yet is a new play in production behind the scenes at NHTP, and even in its early stages there is a powerful value at the core of the piece.
-“Even, or perhaps especially, in uncertainty we can find beauty,” explains Stewart.
+Even in its early stages, there is a powerful value at the core of We Don’t Know What This Is Yet.
+“In uncertainty we can find beauty,” explains Artistic Director Catherine Stewart.
 As with other works created by the company such as Dreaming Again, which explored the experience of immigrants coming to New Hampshire, or Neighborhoods, which recorded the history of Portsmouth’s North End and the gentrification of the city over many decades, We Don’t Know What This Is Yet is a work grounded in the traditions of docudrama.
-“We are currently gathering accounts, stories, and experiences from the community,” says Lewis.
+“We are currently gathering accounts, stories, and experiences from the community,” says Project Director CJ Lewis.
 “We’re doing this in a really thoughtful way, that aims to help individuals explore hidden feelings, moments of tension, or experiences that they might not be able to articulate just yet.
 It’s hard to know what to expect when the working title is as open as it is but we’re hoping people trust us enough to leap into the unknown,” adds Stewart.

 The project team recognizes that the front line of this public health crisis are the healthcare and other essential workers who face the threat of Covd-19 every day.
 “But we’ve been asking ourselves, what do theatre makers do in the time of a pandemic?” says Stewart.
 “I like to think of us as Second Responders.
 Artists look at the world, we gather information and then we interpret it.
 We tease it apart and we ask difficult questions, we look for bias and unique perspectives.
 Then we turn those findings into work - pieces of art, music, literature and in our case, theatre.”